wso2/docs-choreo-dev/en/docs/observability/perform-root-cause-analysis.md

 The latency graph shows the latencies of each request.

 With the sample data, you can observe spikes in the latency graph.
-By analyzing the latency graph, you can identify the errors that caused the spikes and the exact API invocation(s) that caused the errors.
+You can identify the errors that caused the spikes and the exact API invocation(s) that caused the errors by analyzing the latency graph.
 ![Analyzing the latency graph](../assets/img/observability/latency-graph-analysis.png)

-Follow the steps below to learn how to analyze the latency graph.
+Follow the steps below.

 1. Hover over the latency graph and click on a high point.